swtcpro/jingtum-lib-csharp/docs/docs.md

 ### RequestOrderBook(options)
 Query order book info.
-Callback as MessageCallback&lt;OrderBookReponse&gt;.
+Callback as MessageCallback&lt;OrderBookResponse&gt;.

-Firstly , each order book has a currency pair, as AAA/BBB.
-When to quer the bid orders, gets is AAA and pays is BBB.
+Firstly, each order book has a currency pair, as AAA/BBB.
+When to query the bid orders, gets is AAA and pays is BBB.
 When to query the ask orders, gets is BBB and pays is AAA.
 The result is array of orders.

 #### options